RunestoneInteractive/httlads/book/_sources/Happiness/exploring.rst

 The following definitions are reproduced from `World Happiness Report 2018 <http://worldhappiness.report/ed/2018/>`_

 1. GDP per capita is in terms of Purchasing Power Parity (PPP) adjusted to constant 2011 international dollars, taken from the World Development Indicators (WDI) released by the World Bank in September 2017.
 See Appendix 1 for more details.
 GDP data for 2017 are not yet available, so we extend the GDP time series from 2016 to 2017 using country-specific forecasts of real GDP growth from the OECD Economic Outlook No. 102 (Edition November 2017) and the World Bank’s Global Economic Prospects (Last Updated: 06/04/2017), after adjustment for population growth.
 The equation uses the natural log of GDP per capita, as this form fits the data significantly better than GDP per capita.

 2. The time series of healthy life expectancy at birth are constructed based on data from the World Health Organization (WHO) and WDI.
 WHO publishes the data on healthy life expectancy for the year 2012.
 The time series of life expectancies, with no adjustment for health, are available in WDI.
 We adopt the following strategy to construct the time series of healthy life expectancy at birth: first we generate the ratios of healthy life expectancy to life expectancy in 2012 for countries with both data.
 We then apply the country-specific ratios to other years to generate the healthy life expectancy data.
-See Appendix 1 for more details.

 3. Social support is the national average of the binary responses (either 0 or 1) to the Gallup World Poll (GWP) question “If you were in trouble, do you have relatives or friends you can count on to help you whenever you need them, or not?”